OpenVPN/openvpn-tests/t_server/tofu/openvpn_test_env/README.md

 # openvpn_test_env

-This is an OpenTofu root module that allows spinning up OpenVPN project t_server testing environment with Tofu, the Terraform AWS provider and cloud-init.
+This is an OpenTofu root module that enables setting up several different things in AWS:

+1. Server-side infrastructure for t_server
+2. Manual OpenVPN test environments
+3. Otterwiki
+4. Buildbot

+Each feature can be turned on and off as required.
+The main use-case is setting up t_server infrastructure on-demand.

+# Overview of the t_server setup

+The t_server setup consists of three VMs:

+* **t_server_rocky_9_amd64**: the server instance
+* **t_server_client**: the client instance
+* **t_server_anchor**: the anchor VM (=long-running OpenVPN client used in some t_client tests)

+Each of these is configured with Tofu, which copies files and runs scripts on them to configure them.
+Most things are implemented with cloud-init, but OpenVPN certificates and keys are copied over with SSH-based provisioning to avoid cloud-init user data from filling up completely.

-Building this setup is possible without touching Terraform or cloud-init, but then a lot more manual preparation is required.
-The virtual machines that the t_server setup requires can be configured with the same set of scripts that cloud-init uses.
+It is possible to build this environment outside of AWS and/or without Tofu, but in that case a lot of manual preparation is required.
+Once networks and VMs are up, though, you should be able to just run the scripts that cloud-init runs to configure your VMs according to their roles.

 # Prerequisites